joeced/sphinx-docs-matlab-example-1/README.rst

 ----------------------------

-Examples of auto-documenting MATLAB_ source files with Sphinx_ and _sphinxcontrib-matlabdomain, which lets you create beautiful documentation.
+Examples of auto-documenting MATLAB_ source files with Sphinx_ and sphinxcontrib-matlabdomain_, which lets you create beautiful documentation.
 The HTML pages for this project is found at https://joeced.github.io/sphinx-docs-matlab-example-1.